 DuPage County Truck Equipment Failure Accidents Lawyers

 Attorneys for Truck Equipment Failure or Poor Maintenance Accident Victims in Lombard, Bloomingdale, and Naperville

 Many truck accidents on Illinois roadways are due to equipment failure.
 Commercial truckers are under a lot of pressure to make prompt deliveries.
 This can often lead to poor maintenance procedures and other careless shortcuts that endanger other motorists and pedestrians.
 When truck equipment failure and/or poor maintenance leads to an accident involving serious injuries, it can be difficult to prove the exact cause.
 If you or a loved one has been injured in a truck accident, it is important to speak with a personal injury attorney that has specific experience with these types of cases.

-At Mevorah & Giglio Law Offices, we have over 200 years of combined experience representing victims of accidents involving truck equipment failure and/or poor maintenance in Chicago and throughout Illinois.
+At Mevorah & Giglio Law Offices, we have over 200 years of combined experience representing victims of accidents involving truck equipment failure and/or poor maintenance in Chicago area and throughout Illinois.
 Our award-winning attorneys have a strong track record securing full compensation against even well-funded adversaries such as the big trucking companies.
 We understand what it takes to show negligence in such cases, and we put our experience to work to provide the skilled representation our clients deserve.

 Common Types of Truck Equipment Failure